AadityaMahadevan/mac-typing-cat/README.md

 # <img src="example.jpg" alt="Bongo Cat Typing" width="50" height="50" style="vertical-align: middle;"> bongo-cat-typing-app

 A movable floating bongo-cat that types while you type.
+Right click on bongo cat to show the close button.

 ## Prerequisites
 To set up the environment, run the following commands: